tkaryadis/squery-spark/README.md

 1. SQL Practice Problems: 57 beginning, intermediate, and advanced challenges for you to solve using a “learn-by-doing” approach , by Sylvia Moestl Vasilik  (completed)
-2. Spark: The Definitive Guide: Big Data Processing Made Simple (under construction)
+2. Spark: The Definitive Guide: Big Data Processing Made Simple (partially)
+3. SQL Cookbook: Query Solutions and Techniques for All SQL Users (partially)
+4. Delta lake documentation examples (partially)

+*squery is work in progress, so some examples might give compile errors if squery changed

 ## Usage

 Don't use yet.
 It's under construction and constantly changes.
 Use it for testing only.
+For now the SQL using the dataframe API is supported, and RDD support is added.

 ## License